 Table 1 summarizes some relatively easily observable features of the systems at leading inflation targeting central banks.
 In the upper part are central banks with relatively small committees.
-In the middle part are central banks with large committees and in the lower part are central banks with only internal members.
+In the middle part are banks with large committees and in the lower part are banks with only internal members.

-A general observation is that there is no clear international norm when it comes to the features in the Table.
+A general observation is that there is no clear international norm when it comes to the features in the table.
 The systems differ between countries, even between leading inflation targeting central banks.

 But there are some common features.
-The overwhelming majority has eight monetary policy meetings per year and at four of these meetings they publish an inflation/Monetary Policy Report.
-At meetings with a Report both the decision and the Report are published simultaneously and there is a press conference.
-All of the central banks publish a press release with some explanations for the decision at all meetings.
-A large majority of the central banks publish minutes in some form.
+The overwhelming majority has 8 monetary policy meetings per year and at 4 of these meetings they publish an inflation/monetary policy report.
+At meetings with a report both the decision and the report is published simultaneously and there is a press conference.
+All of the banks publish a press release with some explanations for the decision at all meetings.
+A large majority of the banks publish minutes in some form.

-In the other areas the systems differ, and it is hard to see any common features.
-There are as many that publish votes as there are central banks that do not.
+In the other areas the systems differ and it is hard to see any common features.
+There are as many that publish votes as there are banks that do not.
 Less than half publish transcripts, but there are still quite a few that does.
 Half of the banks have a forecast horizon of two years and half have a forecast horizon of three years.